elliesec/eslint-plugin-sort-keys-custom/README.md

 }
 ```

-Then add sort-keys-fix rule under the rules section.
+Then add sort-keys-custom rule under the rules section.

 ```json
 {